 What about Meditation?

 No doubt you've heard meditation is a great way to help cope with stress.
 But there is more than one form of meditation.
 The one we most often hear about, Eastern meditation, is a form of escapism, or trying to cope with reality by escaping it, and puts the brain in a very passive, and influenceable state.
 Similar to hypnosis, the pattern of brain waves, called alpha waves, indicate there is very little frontal lobe (where reasoning happens) activity.
-While it can be relaxing at the time, it does not appear to help in dealing with stressors constructively.
-Rather it's a temporary escape from reality.
-In a group setting, it also opens one up to negative influences and mind control.
+So while meditation can be relaxing at the time, it does not help you constructively deal with stressors.
+It merely offers a temporary escape from reality.
+And since it actually "shuts off" your reasoning capabilities, it can also open one up to negative influences and mind control.

 On the other hand, Christian meditation, which involves prayer and meditating on God's word, actually increases frontal lobe activity (Beta waves.
 Yet, even with this increased activity, it has been shown to be deeply relaxing and carry over to coping with stressors in a constructive way. (from "Depression, the Way Out" by Neil Nedley, M.D.)